laplcebeltrami/NIHbiosketch/README.md

 https://www.ncbi.nlm.nih.gov/sciencv/

 Then you need to generate a new document using the NIH Biosketch format.
-For Contribution to Science, citations should be linked from My Biblography.
+For Contribution to Science, citations should be linked from either "My Biblography" or ORCID.
+If you did not updated your My Biblography trhough NIH, some citations may not be shown.